Skip to main content

 Preserving the Rich and Complex Legacy of African American History

-Initially built in 1925 as the Excelsior School, an institution dedicated to educating African American students during segregation, the Lincolnville Museum and Cultural Center now serves as a living repository of African American history, culture, and resilience.
+Initially built in 1925 as the Excelsior School, an institution dedicated to educating African American students during the era of segregation, the Lincolnville Museum and Cultural Center now serves as a living repository of African American history, culture, and resilience.

-Located in the historic Lincolnville neighborhood, this museum preserves the legacy of the original school and expands on its mission by showcasing the rich history of African Americans in the region and beyond.
+Located in the historic Lincolnville neighborhood, this museum preserves the legacy of the original school.
+It expands on its mission by showcasing the rich history of African Americans in the region and beyond.

 Serving as a Beacon of Education